Course Assessment Method

 By your tutor through a range of methods This could include direct observation within the workplace, a portfolio of evidence, written assignments.

-You will be required to attend an interview at the college and we will request a school or college report.
+You will be required to attend an interview at the college.

 What does it Cost?